Logo

 About the author

-José Lucas is a researcher of history and spirituality, driven by a lifelong fascination with how faith shapes the human experience.
-He specializes in exploring the historical contexts of diverse traditions, translating ancient wisdom into practical insights for the modern seeker.
-At ABPray, José’s mission is to guide readers through the world’s vast spiritual heritage with curiosity and reverence, fostering a deeper understanding of the universal values that unite us all.
+José Lucas is a researcher driven by a lifelong fascination with the history of religions and how faith shapes the human experience.
+Specializing in the historical contexts of diverse traditions, José possesses a unique ability to translate ancient wisdom into practical, relevant insights for the modern seeker.
+At ABPray, his mission is to guide readers through the world’s vast spiritual heritage with both curiosity and reverence.
+He plays a crucial role in our Content Creation and Fact-Checking process, ensuring that all biblical, historical, and doctrinal references are grounded in legitimate sources and in-depth research.
+Through his articles and guides, José promotes understanding and compassion, connecting the facts of the past with the contemporary search for purpose.
+His work is essential in establishing ABPray as a global reference for interfaith content, nurturing the universal values that unite all of humanity.

 Author articles